CapstoneROV/photostitching/README.md

 ```

 Important Notes:
-- The images must have a signifiant overlap
+- The images must have a signifiant overlap (Rover must take multiple images slowly as it moves through)
+- The more unique the features are the better (i.e. more corals - better results, just sand, not so good results)
+- It will be nice if we can orient the rover to an angle and move while taking picture so that it is as horizontal.
 - Must adjust the confidence threshold or use a new detector if it fails

 # I/O Results